kubernetes/community/contributors/guide/README.md

 ### Community Expectations and Roles

 Kubernetes is a community project.
-Consequently, it is wholly dependent on its community to provide a productive, friendly and collaborative environment.
+Consequently, it is wholly dependent on its community to provide a productive, friendly, and collaborative environment.

 - Read and review the [Community Expectations] for an understanding of code and review expectations.